Curriculum

 Hello, World!

-function is one of the most commonly used tools for communicating information back to you (the developer) and others who might read your program’s output.
-Anything you pass to print()
+print() FunctionIn Python, the print() function is one of the most commonly used tools for communicating information back to you (the developer) and others who might read your program’s output.

-—such as text, variables, or expressions—will be displayed in the console.
-In PyCharm, that’s typically the Run or Console tab.
+Anything you pass to print() – such as text, variables, or expressions – will be displayed in the console.
+In PyCharm, that is typically the Run or Console tab.

-is a quick way to see the results of computations or the values of variables, making it invaluable for testing and debugging.print()
+print() is a quick way to see the results of computations or the values of variables, making it invaluable for testing and debugging.print() statements to trace the flow of execution, see intermediate values, and locate potential issues in your code.Below are examples of basic uses of the print() statement.

 print("Welcome to Python!")